-Imagine you could shape yourself and the world any way you like, unconstrained by the limits of what is considered feasible and what not, what would you do?
+Imagine you could shape yourself and the world any way you like, unconstrained by the limits of what is considered feasible.
+What would you do?
 Which changes would you make?
-The result describes your ideal world, it describes everything that is at all important to you.
-However, it does not yet describe how important these things are in relation to other things you consider important.
-So imagine that you had the same super-powers, but this time they are limited: You cannot make every change you had in mind, you need to prioritize some changes over others.
+Your answers to these questions describe your ideal world.
+To guide our actions in practice, we also have to specify how important various good things are compared to other good things.
+So, in a second step, imagine that you had the same powers to shape the world as you wish, but this time, they are limited.
+You cannot make every change you had in mind, so you need to prioritize some changes over others.
 Which changes would be most important to you?
 The outcome of this thought experiment approximates your goals2.

 1) Having other goals besides EA

-This part is trivial.
-Someone could give more weight to personal well-being or favored life-projects, while still spending some amount of time and money on effective altruism.
-There is nothing contradictory about having multiple goals – it just means that one has to make tradeoffs because resources are limited.
+It is perfectly possible to give a lot of weight to one's personal well-being or one's favored life-projects, while still choosing to dedicate some amount of time and money to effective altruism.
+There is nothing contradictory about having multiple goals – it just means that one is willing to make tradeoffs in the face of resources being limited.
 Some people may think that it is somehow wrong or “inelegant” to have several goals, but as long as the person herself is fine with it, that’s all that matters.

 2) EA as a goal does not necessarily imply sacrificing all other commitments

-Giving up all your personal commitments is bad if this would make you psychologically unable to continue working productively on EA-projects.
+Giving up all personal commitments is bad on any account of rational goal-achievement, if this would make a person psychologically unable to continue working productively toward their goals.
 Compared to a perfect utilitarian robot, humans have many shortcomings.
-This is true for all humans, but the degrees vary from person to person.
-It makes just as little sense to compare yourself to a perfect utilitarian robot than to compare yourself to a person who is, for whatever reason, unreachably in a different starting position than you are.
+This applies to everyone, but the degrees vary from person to person.
+It makes just as little sense to compare oneself to a perfect utilitarian robot than to compare oneself to a person who is, for whatever reason, unreachably in a different starting position from one's own.

-When people think of effective altruists, what sort of EA are they typically thinking of?
-Perhaps they first think of the guys who went into investment banking, working excessive hours and night-shifts, to donate 50% of their income; or the people who quit promising career paths in order to work full time for EA organizations; or the famous philosopher who churns out paper after paper.
-Of course, the sort of people who do something like that are outliers, high-achievers that don’t represent the typical (university-)population.
-It takes specific personality traits and skills to be motivated and able to do EA almost like an extreme sport.
+When people think of effective altruists, what sort of person are they typically picturing?
+Most likely, we first think of the people who went into investment banking, working excessive hours and night-shifts, to donate 50% of their income; or the people who quit promising career paths in order to work full-time for EA organizations; or the famous philosopher who churns out paper after paper.
+Of course, these sorts of people are outliers, high-achievers that don’t represent the typical population.
+It takes specific personality traits and skills to be motivated and able to do EA almost as an extreme sport.
 A more typical EA would be someone with a more “normal” job who donates say 10% of their income, or everything above a limit that is enough to live comfortably while having some financial security in the future.

-The “high-achievers” mentioned first are arguably the EAs who make the most difference individually, yet they only represent a small minority of EAs, even more so when EA becomes more and more mainstream.
+The “high-achievers” mentioned first are arguably the EAs who make the most difference individually, yet they only represent a small minority of EAs, even more so as EA becomes increasingly more mainstream.
 Are these people more motivated than other EAs, are they the only ones who “take EA seriously”?
-This seems highly implausible.
+I don't think so.
 These people aren’t more motivated to be EAs; rather, they are more motivated and/or more suited to do the things that are most effective from an EA-standpoint.
-This distinction is important, it means they don’t necessarily care more, but their personalities and skills are such that they are placed in a better position to contribute effectively3.
+This distinction is important.
+Outliers don’t necessarily care more, but their personalities and skills make them better better positioned to contribute effectively3.

-For the typical person, therefore, being an EA does not imply trying to do all the things those high-achiever EAs are doing.
-One could be tempted to view this as a watered-down version of EA, as “EA light”, but this would be getting it wrong: If you’re doing the best you can, there’s nothing watered down about your goals.
+For the typical person, therefore, being an EA does not imply trying to do all the things the highest-achieving EAs are doing.
+One could be tempted to view this as a watered-down version of EA, as “EA light”, but this would be getting it wrong.
+If you’re doing the best you can, there’s nothing watered down about your goals, your moral ideals.
 Comparing yourself to the most skilled and hardworking EAs would be making the same kind of mistake, on a lower level, as comparing yourself to a perfect utilitarian robot.
 Even the most hardworking EAs need breaks sometimes, and in comparison with a perfect robot, they too fall short.
 Rationality is about making the best out of what you have.
-Holding yourself to impossible standards is silly and counterproductive; instead, the better approach is to find smaller but sustainable ways to contribute.
+Holding yourself to impossible standards is silly and counterproductive.
+The better approach is to find smaller but sustainable ways to contribute.

 Personalities are different

 People don’t only differ in regard to skills, they also differ in regard to what they’re interested in.
-In my case, becoming an effective altruist was easy for me.
-I discovered all this information out there, LessWrong and the now less active Felicifia, and I couldn’t stop reading and having discussions with people, it wasn’t like I had to force myself to do any of that.
+In my case, becoming an effective altruist came easy to me.
+I discovered all this information out there, LessWrong and the now less active Felicifia, and I couldn’t stop reading and having discussions with others.
+It wasn’t like I had to force myself to do any of that.
 I think about EA-related topics most of the time because this is what I enjoy doing; if I found it strenuous (as some people will), I would be doing it less.

 Personality differences also reflect what sort of things people are (de)motivated by.
 Some people are attracted to weird (i.e. non-mainstream) ideas because they enjoy discussions.
 Others might dislike having to talk about or defend their positions constantly on the internet or in social settings, and if that's the case, a lot of EA-related activities become much harder.

 Finally, personality differences also affect the way people prefer their life to go as a whole.
-Having balance in life is important for everyone, but some need a lot of it and others are more okay with a life that is optimized obsessively towards one single thing.
-People might have life-projects or strong commitments that would make them miserable if they had to be abandoned, wanting children for example, or a specific job one loves.
+Having balance in life is important for everyone, but some need a lot of it and others are more okay with a life that is optimized obsessively towards a single goal.
+People might have life-projects or strong commitments that would make them miserable if they had to be abandoned, wanting children for example, or a specific job one really likes.
 These things are compatible with EA, because EA doesn’t solely work if done as an extreme sport.